natansr/and_llm_test/analysis/report.md

 - LLMs show promise for the AND task but still suffer from limitations in consistency and precision across ambiguous or overlapping topics.
 - Compared to our proposed GCN+GHAC framework, LLMs lack robustness, scalability, and precision control.

-## Recommendation

-The LLM responses and prompt examples are available in the `/analysis` directory.